briansimiyuj/doctor-appointment-app/README.md

     Rescheduled History Modal will be used to display the rescheduling history of the appointment

     1. Create a Rescheduled History Modal component and mount it on the Reschedule Appointment Modal component on Tab Action component if showRescheduledHistoryModal is true
+    2. Create an interface of the rescheduling history
+    3. Create a function to get the rescheduling history of the appointment which returns an array of rescheduling history

 ### Settings Context